abbotware/abbotware/README.md

 General interfaces are defined in `Abbotware.Core` and plugins maybe be in secondary assemblies to allow consumption of only the minimal number of thirdparty nugets in the end project.

+# Specific Libraries

+Abbotware.ShellCommand - A wrapper library for executing shell commands.
+Captures standard output/error with timestamsp as well as auto-kills processed after a specified timeout.